tomato-data/DataScience-Journey/README.md

 - Understanding deep learning concepts (CNNs, RNNs, etc.)

 ### Recommendation Systems
-This section covers the components of recommendation systems:
+This section covers the components of recommendation systems with codes that builds the models from scratch:
 - content-based filtering
 - collaborative filtering, taking into account KNN, user bias, significance weighting, Item Based CF, and metrics to evaluate these models
 - Matrix Factorization, with regularization and user & item bias
 - Factorization Machine
-- Machine Learning based recommendation systems
 - Deep laerning based recommendation systems
 - Hybrid recommendation systems